A Creative Leadership Program

 Change

-Create a practical action plan that incorporates gratitude into your team’s infrastructure and propels you to reach the outcome of your challenge.
+Create a practical action plan that incorporates courage into your team’s infrastructure and propels you to reach the outcome of your challenge.
 Leverage LeadLab’s follow-up connections for support, feedback, and accountability throughout the year.

-Facilitators
+Facilitators + Speakers

 portrait of Elizabeth (Liz) Thompson